tewhey-lab/MPRA_oligo_barcode_pipeline/README.md

 ### Written in the Written Description Language (WDL) version 1.0 more info [here](https://github.com/openwdl/wdl)

 ## Before running the pipeline
+We have the whole environment containerized, the definition file is available in the `environment/` folder of this repository.

+If you are unable to run the pipeline via a container, then set up your environment as described below:

 * Have the latest version of Cromwell and Womtool in your workspace
   * `conda install -c bioconda cromwell`
   * `conda install -c bioconda womtool`

 * Have modules for FLASH2, minimap2 (version 2.17), preseq, pandas, reshape2, ggplot2, gridextra, and Biopython available
-  * `conda install -c bioconda  flash2 minimap2=2.17 preseq pandas biopython r-ggplot2`
+  * `conda install -c bioconda  flash2 minimap2=2.17 preseq pandas biopython`
-  * `conda install -c conda-forge r-reshape2`
+  * `conda install -c conda-forge r-reshape2 r-ggplot2`
   * `conda install -c r r-gridextra`

 * Make sure all the available scripts (except for the WDL itself) are in a known directory (you will need to provide the path to this directory)